MystWalkerOfficial/LannangUeIME/README.md

 A keyboard input support for Philippine Hokkien (Lannang-ue) for Windows.

 ![Preview](Preview.png)

+# How to use
+To prevent making this page longer, we made a separate page for the instructions of testing the project in [Usage](https://github.com/MystWalkerOfficial/LannangUeIME/blob/main/Usage.md) section.

 ## Download

 > **DO NOT** download from other sources, they may contain **virus** and considered **unsafe** and **malicious**.